Anoopjadhav/sorting-visual/README.md

 # Sort Visual
-A React app to visualize/analyse sorting on the UI.
+A React app to visualize/analyse various sorting algorithms on the UI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).